Moore Farms Botanical Garden: Garden areas

 Moore Farms Botanical Garden has a diverse assemblage of garden areas ranging from formal to naturalistic in appearance.
 The garden areas are designed with an appreciation for the pastoral history of the Pee Dee Region, with signature views of extensive agricultural fields common from various vantage points throughout the garden.

-Firetower & gardens
+Firetower and gardens

 The Firetower Garden is named for its central landmark, a 100 ft fire lookout tower which was purchased on auction and moved to the garden in 2004.
 Though no longer utilized for fire spotting, the tower serves as a trellis for specimens of Taxodium distichum 'Emerald Falls', trained to climb by staff horticulturists.
 A bog garden abutting the fire tower collects several species of Pitcher plant (Sarracenia).
 The Firetower Center houses offices and education classes, and serves to welcome visitors.
 Other plants of note in the Firetower Garden include Chamaerops humilis var. cerifera and Albizia julibrissin 'Summer Chocolate'.